Sigma Phi Delta: Badge

 The member's badge is described as: "A triangle having concave corners on which are superimposed three smaller triangles having concave sides and having their vertices at the center of the badge on which is placed a ruby.
 The smaller triangles, which contain the letters Sigma, Phi and Delta, are black, the background between them being white.
 A gold star is located near each of the vertices of the large triangle.
 The border may be engraved gold or may be jeweled.
 The crown pearl badge has four pearls on each side of the badge.
 The ruby point badge has two rubies and two pearls on each side, the pearls being in the middle and the rubies at the outside".

 Pledge pin

 The pledge pin is described as: "A red triangular background on which is a black Castle, the whole bordered in gold".

 Fraternity flag

 The fraternity flag is 4 feet by 6 feet, made of cotton bunting or nylon.
 The design is black letters, bordered with white and a gold Castle on a red field.
 This is a standard flag, that is, read correctly from left to right on one side and in reverse on the other.

 Partnerships

-In 2015, Sigma Phi Delta and Alpha Omega Epsilon joined together to form a strategic partnership with the FIRST Robotics Competition in order to fulfill their respective mission to further Engineering Education.
-Together, they plan to advocate and promote career opportunities in STEM, within grades K–12 as well as higher education, build on existing STEM related programs, and seek ways to engage their memberships in FIRST Mentor/Coach opportunities as a means of workforce development, increased community involvement and/or encourage employees to give back to the communities where they live/work.
-Most Sigma Phi Delta chapters were already involved with their respective communities FIRST teams, but this further cements Sigma Phi Delta's object of further Engineering as a whole.
+In 2015, Sigma Phi Delta partnered with Alpha Omega Epsilon and the FIRST Robotics Competition to support K–12 STEM education and expand mentorship opportunities.
+Through the alliance, collegiate chapters provide volunteer coaching, technical guidance, and resource support to local school robotics teams.
+The initiative formalizes local community outreach efforts previously maintained independently by individual chapters and aligns with the fraternity's goal of promoting engineering education.